What is B2B Marketing?

 • Promotion: how the product or service is communicated and advertised

-Marketing channels are vital as they connect you with your customers.
-Marketing channels include online and offline examples:
+Marketing channels connect you with your customers.
+Channels include online and offline examples:

 • Websites and Industry Blogs